C++ Memory Management

 Common uses:

-1. Custom allocatorsstd::vector uses placement new internally to construct elements in its allocated capacity.
+1. Custom allocatorsstd::vector uses placement new internally for constructing elements in allocated capacity.

-2. Object pools — pre-allocate a big buffer, construct objects in slots.
+2. Object pools — pre-allocate big buffer, construct in slots.

-3. Embedded systems — direct control over where an object lives (specific memory regions, hardware buffers).
+3. Embedded — direct control over object location (specific memory regions, hardware buffers).

 7.2 std::launder (C++17)

-std::launder<T>(p) tells the compiler "I just constructed a new object at p's address, even though p has the type of the previous object that was there."
-It refreshes the compiler's tracking of object identity.
+• std::launder<T>(p) — tells compiler "I just constructed a new object at p's address, even though p has the type of the previous object."
+Refreshes compiler's object-identity tracking.

 #include <new>